AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing: Dataset

 \subsection{The catalogue of galaxy clusters}

-The catalogue of galaxy clusters this work is based on, named AMICO KiDS-DR3 \citep{catalogue}, derives from the third data release of the Kilo Degree Survey \citep{dejong}.
+The catalogue of galaxy clusters this work is based on, named AMICO KiDS-DR3 \citep{catalogue}, is derived from the third data release of the Kilo Degree Survey \citep{dejong}.
 The KiDS survey has been carried out with the OmegaCAM wide-field imager \citep{Kuijken} mounted at the VLT Survey Telescope, a 2.6 m telescope sited at the Paranal Observatory.
 In particular, the 2\,arcsec aperture photometry in \textit{u}, \textit{g}, \textit{r}, \textit{i} bands is provided, as well as the photometric redshifts for all galaxies down to the 5$\sigma$ limiting magnitudes of 24.3, 25.1, 24.9 and 23.8 for the aforementioned four bands, respectively.
 For the final galaxy cluster catalogue considered for cluster counts \citep{catalogue}, only the galaxies with magnitude $r<24$ have been considered, for a total of about 32 million galaxies.
 For the weak-lensing analysis, instead, no limits in magnitude have been imposed for the lensed sources in order to exploit the whole dataset available, and the catalogue \citep[developed by][]{hildebr} provides the shear measurements for about 15 million galaxies. \\ Galaxy clusters have been detected thanks to the application of the AMICO algorithm \citep{amico}, which identifies galaxy overdensities by exploiting a linear matched optimal filter.
 In particular, the detection process adopted for this study relies solely on angular coordinates, magnitudes and photometric redshifts (photo-$z$s from now on) of galaxies.
-Unlike other algorithms used in literature for cluster identification, AMICO does not use any direct information coming from colours, like for instance the so-called red-sequence.
-For this reason, AMICO is expected to be accurate also at higher redshifts, where the red-sequence may be still not prominent.
+Unlike other algorithms used in literature for cluster identification, AMICO does not use any direct information coming from colours, like for instance the so-called red sequence.
+For this reason, AMICO is expected to be accurate also at higher redshifts, where the red sequence may not yet be prominent.
 The excellent performances of AMICO have been recently confirmed by the analysis made in \citet{adam2019}, where the purity and completeness of the cluster catalogues extracted by applying six different algorithms on realistic mock catalogues reproducing the expected characteristics of the future Euclid photometric survey \citep{laureijs} have been compared.
 As a result of this challenge, AMICO is one of the two algorithms for cluster identification officially adopted by the Euclid mission. \\ The KiDS-DR3 sample covers a total area of 438 deg$^2$, but all the galaxies located in the regions affected by image artifacts, or falling in the secondary/tertiary halo masks used for the weak-lensing analysis \citep[see][]{dejong2015}, have been rejected.
 This yields a final effective area of 377 deg$^2$, containing all the cluster detections with $S/N>3.5$ and within the redshift range $z\in[0.1,0.8]$, for a total of 7988 objects.
 Due to the low signal-to-noise ratio of the shear profiles for $z>0.6$, not sufficient to perform a stacked weak-lensing analysis, we decided to exclude the redshift bin $z\in[0.6,0.8]$ from the analysis.
-In order to account for the bias affecting the accuracy of the photometric redshifts, the estimated redshifts of the clusters, $z$, have been corrected as follows: $z_{\rm corrected}=z - 0.02\,(1+z)$ \citep[see the discussion in][]{catalogue}.
-In Fig. \ref{reddistr} we show the redhsift distribution of the AMICO KiDS-DR3 cluster sample with and without this redshift correction.
+In Fig. \ref{reddistr} we show the redshift distribution of the AMICO KiDS-DR3 cluster sample.